 Edinburgh is one of the most loved cities in the world.
 Not only is the Scottish capital steeped in rich (and gory) history, but it is also home to a vibrant cultural scene.
 The city stuns visitors with its world-famous castle, as well as its beautiful Victorian and Georgian architecture, while also playing host to a variety of festivals, including a few offbeat events.

 Formerly a place of public executions, the Grassmarket is nowadays a hive of activity (not of the gory type), where you’ll find a variety of restaurants, pubs and cafes, plus a few quirky shops.
-Every Saturday, local farmers, bakers and artisans set up stalls with fresh, mouth-watering treats.
-If you’re visiting Edinburgh on a budget, the Grassmarket is the perfect stop for a quick bite – but you wouldn’t want to drop by on an empty stomach!
+Make sure to check out the much-loved Aha Ha Ha Jokes & Novelties.

-TIP: On a nice, warm day, you can enjoy some delicious ice-cream from Mary’s Milk Bar
+Tip: On a nice, warm day, you can also enjoy some delicious homemade ice-cream from Mary’s Milk Bar.

 2. Go up Arthur’s Seat